EmoryMLIP/emory-reu-ret-website/content/projects/2022-learn-ode/index.md

 ## What's Next
-So our different graphs look very promising as our different learned values overlap with the true values.
-Moving foward we would like to attempt harder problems: instead of fixed time steps we would like to attempt variable time steps.
-And we would like to take on the Three Body Problem which unlike the past 2 have no analytical solution.
+Currently our results look promising as our learned values closely match the ground truth values.
+Moving foward, we would like to add more complexity to our current examples: instead of fixed time steps, we would like to attempt variable time steps.
+We would also like to take on the Three Body Problem, which unlike our current examples has no analytical solution.